chmurph2/NiFTP/README.md

+## NiFTP
+Only supports Ruby 2.0.0+
-NiFTP, a Ruby gem, makes Ruby's decidedly un-nifty Net::FTP library easier to use.
+A Ruby gem, makes Ruby's decidedly un-nifty Net::FTP library easier to use.
 It abstracts away the FTP plumbing, such as establishing and closing connections.
 Options include retrying your commands on flakey FTP servers, and forced timeouts.
 FTP Secure (FTPS) is also supported.